Top Archaeological Sites In Greece You Have To See To Believe

 Knossos Palace On Crete – An Insta-Worthy Archaeological Site

 Archaeological Sites In Greece - Knossos Palace Knossos is one of the most popular Crete archaeological sites and is the second most visited archaeological site in Greece.
-Knossos is one of the main reasons to visit the city of Heraklion on the island of Crete.
+Knossos is one of the main reasons you should visit the city of Heraklion on the island of Crete.

 It’s the best-preserved palace of the Minoan Civilization and home to the legend of King Minos, the Labyrinth, and the Minotaur, as well as the story of Daedalus and Icarus.